inkdropapp/docs-old/src/pages/manual/plugin-word-count.md

 We've now generated, customized and published our first plugin for Inkdrop.
 Congratulations!
 Now anyone can install our masterpiece from directly within Inkdrop as we did in [Extend Inkdrop with Plugins](/manual/extend-inkdrop-with-plugins).

+If you don't decide what to build, there are many ideas posted on our forum and those topics are [tagged with `plugin-idea`](https://forum.inkdrop.app/tags/plugin-idea).
+You will get inspirations from them!